-On this page there are references to section 3.5 and Appendix B. These are not on-line yet, but they are in the manual supplied with the CD-ROM.
+On this page there are references to section 3.5 and Appendix B. These are are in the user manual (see reference page).

 In preliminary design operations, rapid and economical estimations of aerodynamic stability and control characteristics are frequently required.
 The extensive application of complex automated estimation procedures is often prohibitive in terms of time and computer cost in such an environment.
 Similar inefficiencies accompany hand-calculation procedures, which can require expenditures of significant man-hours, particularly if configuration trade studies are involved, or if estimates are desired over a range of flight conditions.
 The fundamental purpose of the USAF Stability and Control Datcom is to provide a systematic summary of methods for estimating stability and control characteristics in preliminary design applications.
 Consistent with this philosophy, the development of the Digital Datcom computer program is an approach to provide rapid and economical estimation of aerodynamic stability and control characteristics.

 Digital Datcom calculates static stability, high-lift and control device, and dynamic derivative characteristics using the methods contained in Sections 4 through 7 of the printed Datcom.
 The computer program also offer a trim option that computes control deflections and aerodynamic data for vehicle trim at subsonic Mach numbers.

 The program has been developed an a modular basis.
 These modules correspond to the primary building blocks referenced in the program executive.
 The modular approach was used because it simplified program development, testing, and modification or expansion.